ecrucru/anticrux/README.md

 - Oyster : random play
 - Handicaped player : restricted classical play
-- Classical player : maximal damage at low depth
+- Classical player : average damage at low depth
-- Advanced classical player : deeper maximal damage
+- Advanced classical player : deeper average damage
 - Tactical player : set of techniques
 - Champion 512 MB : full set of techniques
 - Champion 1 GB : deeper full set of techniques
 - Champion 2 GB : deepest full set of techniques

 "Champion" is a very relative term as it has never won any competition at all and will certainly never succeed in that task.
 It just means that AntiCrux will use its maximal optimized capabilities.
-The number followed by MB or GB is the recommended memory to be available else the browser will crash.
+The number followed by MB or GB is the recommended memory to be available else the browser will probably crash.

 The final release of AntiCrux has competed with StockFish Antichess available at [www.lichess.org](https://lichess.org).
 Following the [calculation rules](http://www.fide.com/component/handbook/?id=172&amp;view=article), the maximal rating of AntiCrux with no time limit is estimated at **1980** (with no guarantee of accuracy).

 ## Options

 ### Some theory